 When do I nominate my spouse as an executor & when should I nominate an independent executor to administer my estate?

 It is generally advisable to nominate your spouse as an executor.
 It enables them the freedom to compare and choose most suitable financial or legal assistance in administering the estate and the ability to negotiate a rate.
-In cases where one anticipates that there is likely to be conflict amongst your beneficiaries it is advisable to have an independent executor.
+In cases where one anticipates that there is likely to be conflict among your beneficiaries it is advisable to have an independent executor.